bmacnaughton/gulp-markers/README.md

 <b><code>.findMarkers(opts)</code></b>

 findMarkers returns a transform stream.
-No opts are currently implemented though `{replace: boolean}` is planned.
-When `{replace: true}` then the replace step will be done at the time as the markers are found.
+No opts are currently implemented.

 <b><code>.replaceMarkers(opts)</code></b>

 replaceMarkers returns a transform stream.
 No opts are currently implemented.
-Once findMarkers has been invoked replaceMarkers may be invoked multiple times; it is not necessary to pipe the gulp streams through findMarkers again.
+If you wish to replace the markers without first finding them just use replaceMarkers without first using findMarkers. replaceMarkers may be invoked multiple times.

 ## A little background